joshuay03/happinessapi-tests/README.md

 ## Will they change?

 We will not introduce other test conditions.
 We reserve the right to change the data.
-So, for example, most of these tests use the country of `Finland`.
-We might decide to change to another Australia.
+So, for example, many of these tests use the country of `Finland` or `Australia`.
+We might decide to change to another country or year.
 The tests will use different data, but they will be testing the same thing.
 If you hardcode your responses, we will find out and we won't be impressed.
 If you can pass these tests legitimately, then you will be fine.